 - theta is the loss tangent of the material in the region near f, and

 - exp() is the exponentiation operation.

 Because its phase remains fixed at a very small value throughout the frequency spectrum, you can think of the dielectric loss mechanism as a (mostly) zero- phase effect.
 That means you should expect roughly equal-sized precursor and postcursor artifacts from this effect.

 Measurement of loss using sinusoidal excitation at a particular frequency gives you the product of skin effect and dielectric loss functions (that's the same as the sum of the skin effect and dielectric losses in units of dB).
 If you have an independent means of assessing the skin-effect loss, the portion of loss attributable to dielectric losses may be used to estimate the value of theta at the test frequency.

 A combined chart showing both skin effect and dielectric losses in units of percent signal loss per inch appears in: dielectricloss.pdf.

-Dielectric losses are discussed in a general way on page 159 of High-Speed Digital Design: A Handbook of Black Magic, but not incorporated into any of the models in the back of the book.
+Dielectric losses are discussed in a general way on page 159 of High-Speed Digital Design: A Handbook of Black Magic, but not incorporated into any of the models in the back of

 Dr. Howard Johnson